 The narrative below builds upon our prior Quarterly Updates.
-FSSA's designated point of contact for the quarterly Spending Plan submissions is Allison Taylor, the State Medicaid Director.
+In accordance with our September 14, 2023 correspondence with CMS, we are incorporating in this report additional information into our activity specific information chart which starts on page 29, which has been previously shared with and reviewed by our CMS liaison.
+FSSA's designated point of contact for the guarterly Spending Plan submissions is Cora Steinmetz, the State Medicaid Director.